julia320/databases-final-project/README.md

 Link to website: http://gwupyterhub.seas.gwu.edu/~sp19DBp2-ARGv/ARGv/login.php

-### FYI, The server this is hosted on may eventually be taken down but I don't know when
+### FYI, the server this is hosted on may eventually be taken down and you must be on the GW network to access it